fsleyes_widgets.utils.layout

 It is assumed that the

-parameters are ordered such that adjacent canvases share common axes in the world coordinate system.
-In other words, in the above diagram, the horizontal axes of canvases0
+canvasaxesparameters are ordered such that adjacent canvases share common axes in the world coordinate system.
+In other words, in the above diagram, the horizontal axes of canvases0and2are equal, and the vertical axes of canvases0and1must be equal.Note

 If less than three canvases are specified, they are passed to the